 The first question you should always ask when figuring out how to increase the time spent on your website should be whether or not your website is readable.
-Although a minute detail in the grand scheme of things, the fonts you use on your website carry a great deal of weight and can totally change the look and feel of your website.
+Although a minute detail in the grand scheme of things, the fonts you use on your website carry a great deal of weight and can completely change the look and feel of your website.
 The downside to having a “fancy” font is that they become distracting to the user and they’re not sure where to focus, which means they’re not going to spend time reading the copy on your website and will leave quickly.

 Design Tips for Readable Copy: